lnbits/lnbits/docs/guide/installation.md

 ## Option 1 (recommended): poetry

-If you have problems installing LNbits using these instructions, please have a look at the [Troubleshooting](#troubleshooting) section.

 Mininum poetry version has is ^1.2, but it is recommended to use latest poetry. (including OSX)

 ```sh